 apply and be chosen to be an Aide.
 Students usually take this Enrichment class for

 one semester.
-No student may serve as an Aide if he/she has been selected for the ACT Prep Enrichment Class.
+No student may serve as an Aide if he/she has been selected for the ACT Prep Reading and/or Math Enrichment Classes.

 Year-round (Both Semesters)

 7th and 8th Grade Advanced Art Classes- There